 The Roadways Into Developing Elementary Students, or RIDES, program was developed by MDOT and introduced in Mississippi in 2004.
 RIDES is designed to improve science, technology, engineering and math skills, and prepare students in grades K-8 for the workforce of the future.
 Students utilize critical thinking skills to solve real world problems and learn about careers in the transportation industry, specifically civil engineering.

 Teachers wishing to utilize RIDES in their classroom attend two days of high energy training conducted by National Board Certified math and science instructors who are actively using the RIDES program in their classes.
 Since 2004, over 2,000 teachers throughout Mississippi have attended RIDES training.
-Read more on how to sign up for training in your area!

 The RIDES module contains ready-to-use lesson plans and a trunk of resources containing all the materials the teacher needs to conduct the hands-on activities.